jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_image_dimensions.rs - This example shows how to get some of the properties of an Image that will be used in an Excel worksheet.

+* doc_image_set_alt_text.rs - This example shows how to create an image object and set the alternative text to help accessibility.

+* doc_image_set_decorative.rs - This example shows how to create an image object and set the decorative property to indicate the it doesn't contain useful visual information.
+This is used to improve the accessibility of visual elements.

 * doc_image_set_scale_width.rs - This example shows how to create an image object and use it to insert the image into a worksheet.
 The image in this case is scaled.